Everything You Need To Know About Flash Fiction

 While flash fiction is written in pretty much any genre, popular genres include: romance, thrillers, horror, sci-fi, and fanfiction.

 Notable flash fiction include fables like Aesop’s Fables and classics from writers like Walt Whitman.
-Flash fiction works tend to be published in anthologies, journals, and collections.
+Flash fiction stories tend to be published in anthologies, journals, and collections.

-I have written flash fiction for years with hundreds of flash fiction works shared on sites like Commaful as well as various journals.
+I have written flash fics online for years with hundreds of flash fiction works shared on sites like Commaful as well as various journals.

-Flash Fiction Sites Where You Read And Write Flash Fics
+Flash Fiction Sites Where You Read And Write Online

 For the largest selection, you can try one of these sites.
 These are great for sharing and reading.

-- Commaful — beautiful picture book format, very nice and strong community for flash fics and drabbles.
+- Commaful — beautiful picture book format, very nice and strong community for online flash fiction stories and drabbles.
 Both fanfiction and original fiction do really well here

 - #vss365 — a twitter tag filled with short fiction and flash fiction writers.
 People have a lot of fun here.